Admissions Requirements

 • Completion of the application for admission.

 • Completion of 90 quarter hours (QH) of science and general education courses as required for admission to BSN degree program with a grade of C or better.
-Science courses are not accepted for transfer if they are older than 7 years at the time of application to South University.
+Science courses are not accepted if the courses are older than 7 years at the start date of the professional phase of the program.
+This includes science courses taken at South University and transfer credits from outside institutions.

 • A cumulative GPA (CGPA) of 2.75 or better on a 4.0 scale in the nursing pre-requisite courses.
 Note: South University, Columbia requires a 3.0 or better.